Peddie students eating in the dining hall 1964

 THOMAS A. DEGRAY, FOURTEENTH HEAD OF SCHOOL, 1989-2001

 Thomas A. DeGray (b.
 1939, d.
-2015), who served as headmaster from 1989 until 2001, arrived at a school that was vastly different than the Peddie of today.
+2015) arrived at a school that was vastly different than the Peddie of today.
 The campus was still reeling from the sudden death of beloved headmaster Ed Potter, and there was significant need for countless renovations of the school’s aging physical plant.
 The school operated with an endowment of $6 million (compared to approximately $250 million in 2012).
 Under DeGray’s tenure, the school became a state-of-the-art technological campus, instituted the Principio Project and in 1993, received the greatest gift in the school’s history — a $100 million gift from Walter H. Annenberg ’27.
 DeGray himself was most proud of the increased diversity of Peddie’s student body, made possible largely through Annenberg’s generosity.
 DeGray served Peddie until his retirement in 2001.

 sunrise Our History